 10.3.5 those with a vital interest in GTLD policy issues but who lack the financial support of industry players.

 10.4.
-To improve the transparency and predictability of the policy development process the Board should clearly state to what extent it believes that it may establish gTLD policy in the event that the GNSO cannot come to closure on a specific issue in a specified time-frame, and to the extent that it may do so, the process for establishing such gTLD policies.
-This resolution also should note under what conditions the Board believes it may alter GNSO Policy Recommendations, either after formal Board acceptance.
+To improve the transparency and predictability of the policy development process the Board should clearly state to what degree it believes that it may establish gTLD policy in the event that the GNSO cannot come to closure on a specific issue, in a specified time-frame if applicable, and to the extent that it may do so, the process for establishing such gTLD policies.
+This statement should also note under what conditions the Board believes it may alter GNSO Policy Recommendations, either before or after formal Board acceptance.

 10.5 The Board must facilitate the equitable participation in applicable ICANN activities, of those ICANN stakeholders who lack the financial support of industry players.